brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-02.md

 The Dark Lord tilted his head curiously and when he spoke again it was in parseltongue.

-"*I hope you have not been feeling neglected."*
+"*I hope you have not been feeling neglected.*"

-*"No. I underssstand.
-I've been enjoying the quiet… while it lassstsss."*
+"*No. I underssstand.
+I've been enjoying the quiet… while it lassstsss.*"

 Voldemort nodded in acknowledgement.
 He would not keep Harry out of the world for much longer.

-*"I wishhhed to ssspeak to you about Ssiriusss and the otherss,"*he continued*.
-"He ssent me a ssummonss."*
+"*I wishhhed to ssspeak to you about Ssiriusss and the otherss,*" he continued. "*He ssent me a ssummonss.*"

-*"Yesss, I know."*
+"*Yesss, I know.*"

-*"Do you know what it'ss about?"*
+"*Do you know what it'ss about?*"

-*"No. Blackbone iss... unpredictable at the moment.
+"*No. Blackbone iss... unpredictable at the moment.
 He hass been reorganizing the coloniess in wayss I do not fully undersstand.
 He iss not asss you remember him.
 He iss aggresssive, driven, tyrannical.
-As viciouss asss Greyback ever wass."*
+As viciouss asss Greyback ever wass.*"

 Harry tried to imagine what Voldemort was saying, and for a few moments he thought he could see it.
 Blackbone could indeed be vicious and a